rudenkornk/cpp_contests/readme.md

    You most likely want to install this dependency, since it allows to conveniently manage C++ requirements such as `boost` or `fmt`.
    Required for project's CMake presets.
 1. `ninja` for project's CMake presets (but you can inherit your local presets and choose another build system).
 1. `ccache` for compiler cache.
-Required for project's CMake presets on Linux (but you can inherit your own local presets and disable `ccache`).
+Required for project's CMake presets (but you can inherit your own local presets and disable `ccache`).
 1. `python` for `lit` tests, gcc-based code coverage, `cmake` and `yaml` linting.
 1. `valgrind` for valgrind tests.
 1. `nodejs` for `prettier` formatter.